 - The high pressure (typically ~1000 – 2000psi for juice processing) fluid velocity, and solid content passing through a valve homogenizer cause excessive wear in the homogenizing slot.

-- Valve head and seat surfaces, which depending on the type of the juice can occur after only a few hours of operation.
+- Valve head and seat surfaces, depending on the type of juice can occur after only a few hours of operation.